PU-Sarruma

 PU-Sarruma (PU-LUGAL-ma, ^{m}PU-Šàr-(rù)-ma, possibly representing Hišmi-Šarruma) is a conjectured pre-Empire king of the Hittites.
 The conjecture was forwarded by Emil Forrer and is not commonly accepted.

-He would have reigned around 1600 BC (short chronology).
+He would have reigned in the early 17th century BC (middle chronology) or around 1600 BC (short chronology).

 Family

 Hišmi-Šarruma would correspond to the grandfather of Hattusili I and the father-in-law of Labarna I and true father of Papahdilmah, mentioned (but not by name) by Hattusili.
 Hišmi-Šarruma was also a father of Tawannanna.

+His name contains the element Šarruma which refers to a Hurrian deity.

+Reign

 Virtually nothing is known of PU-Šarruma's life, who is a very shadowy figure.
 PU-Šarruma's sons had turned against their father, so that, while he was in the city of Šanahwitta, he named his son-in-law Labarna as his successor.
 However, Papahdilmah still had support among the king's servants and chief officers.

+He is primary attested by the "Testament of Hattusili I".